Keyword: revenge trading after loss investing

 How long should the cooldown last?

-Should I avoid trading completely after losses?
+Should I stop trading completely after a loss?

 What is the key metric during recovery?